Campbell

 Miss Bull directing a freshman to class

 Hey!
-Does Bill Tarr still lock the door after
+Does Bill Tarr still lock the door after the bell?

-class reading Shakespeare.
+Virginia Jenning's class reading Shakespeare.

 Shylock and is pound of flesh made real.